llpeterson/internetworking/basic-ip.md

 in their forwarding tables to tell them how to reach it.
 Routers within the campus, however, need to be able to route packets to the right subnet.
 Thus, not all parts of the internet see exactly the same routing information.
-This is an example of *aggregation* of routing information, which is fundamental to scaling of the routing system.
+This is an example of an *aggregation* of routing information, which is fundamental to scaling of the routing system.
 The next section shows how aggregation can be taken to another level.